Howdy boys. It's been a while since I've written, and I've so much to tell you.

 In my mind's eye, "The Tree" and the location where it has lived for perhaps the past 200 years is the culmination of both: a holy sanctuary--a place of communion, respite, introspection, and peace.
 At that moment in my life, I was seared by its beauty and desperately longed to experience first-hand what the angler in the photo seemed to be experiencing.
 I could only dream about how wonderful it would be to be fully immersed in the rapture of the actual place as opposed to just what was being conveyed through my computer screen.
 I posted to that thread, " Your photo made me realize that my life will not be complete before I stand beneath this tree."

 Shortly after he posted the thread, I sent a PM to the author, asking if he would share the location with me.
 And though I swore I'd never reveal it over the open internet, his denial was cryptic.
 "I won't reveal the location.
 I will tell you that the photo was taken from a bridge.
 If you find yourself on that bridge, you'll know exactly where you are."
-Dreaming about The Tree would be all I could do about it-- for the next 2940 days.
+Dreaming about The Tree would be all I could do about it--

 We have so many metaphors for the passage of time that invoke rivers.
 Indeed, time does flow like a river--sometimes peacefully and at other times with alarming speed.
 Events come and go, passing like water under the bridge.
 During the eight years that I waited, so many things have come to pass: